 If your child is gifted at memorizing words, then this program will fit your child and you can move at a faster pace.
 But if your child has difficulty memorizing words, it gives your child the tools he or she needs to understand how different letters and sounds fit together in order to be a successful reader and speller.
 It also enables the instructor to quickly see the “holes” where your child might be struggling.

 I have a child with each of these learning styles, and they are both thriving.
 My children LOVE to read AND write because of All About Reading and All About Spelling!

-Oh … and did I mention that I am also using AAS with a friend who is learning English as a second language?
+Oh … and did I mention that I am also using AAS with an adult friend who is learning English as a second language?
 She is thriving in all the same ways that my children are!

-Did you enjoy Carrie’s story?
+Did you enjoy Karen’s story?
 Read more stories from Real Moms and Real Kids.